 Bluefin Tuna

 Bluefins are said to swim 60 to 100 feet beneath the ocean's surface, and in some cases, even further.
 Because of this, it's critical to keep an eye on your fishfinder.
-Some people prefer catching them yo-yo style, which means they instantly drop their jig through marks and recover as fast as possible.
+Some people prefer catching them yo-yo style, which means they instantly drop their fishing lures through marks and recover as fast as possible.
 Of course, playing around with different techniques is encouraged, but safety first comes first.

 The largest recorded bluefin in California weighed 363.5 pounds.
 They are usually found from May to October.